What the training covers

-- Define a range of questioning techniques
+- Defining a range of questioning techniques• Building an effective rapport

 Students have the opportunity to assess their learning through the completion of a multiple choice question test and, on successful completion, receive a certificate to evidence their Continuing Professional Development.
 The course is delivered by experienced and qualified Counter Fraud trainers who are subject matter experts in the field of investigative interviewing.